Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Various morphisms between algebraic frames

-We next describe the wide subcategory of $\PGPries$ that is dually equivalent to $\AlgFrmS$.
-For this we will work with the functional general Priestley morphisms and the corresponding strong Priestley morphisms of \cite{BJ08,BJ11}.
+We next describe the corresponding categories of generalized Priestley spaces utilizing the notion of strong Priestley morphisms from \cite{BJ08,BJ11}.

-\begin{definition} Let $X,Y \in \PGPries$. \begin{enumerate} \item A generalized Priestley morphism $R \subseteq X \times Y$ is {\em functional} if $R[x]$ has a least element for each $x\in X$.
-Let $\PGPries_{\sf F}$ be the wide subcategory of $\PGPries$ consisting of functional morphisms. \item An order-preserving map $f : X \to Y$ is a {\em strong Priestley morphism} if $U \in \A(Y)$ implies $f^{-1}(U) \in \A(X)$.
-Let $\PGPries_{\sf S}$ be the category whose objects are pointed generalized Priestley spaces and whose morphisms are strong Priestley morphisms. \end{enumerate} \end{definition}
+\begin{definition} Let $X,Y$ be generalized Priestley spaces. \begin{enumerate}[$(1)$] \item A generalized Priestley morphism $R \subseteq X \times Y$ is {\em functional} if $R[x]$ has a least element for each $x\in X$.
+Let $\GPriesF$ be the wide subcategory of $\GPries$ consisting of functional generalized Priestley morphisms. \item An order-preserving map $f \colon X \to Y$ is a {\em strong Priestley morphism} if $U \in \A(Y)$ implies $f^{-1}(U) \in \A(X)$.
+Let $\GPriesS$ be the category of generalized Priestley spaces and strong Priestley morphisms. \end{enumerate} \end{definition}